 Having friends from different cultures means you’ll likely be lucky enough to learn about delicacies from their countries and cultures.

-If you’re really lucky, your international friend will be a whizz in the kitchen – or at the very least, so enthusiastic about sharing their favourite dish that they’ll whip up their best version of it.
+If you’re really lucky, your international friend will be a whizz in the kitchen – or at the very least, so enthusiastic about sharing their favorite dish that they’ll whip up their best version of it.

 You’ll learn about delicacies from different countries and cultures